ddjr/dashboard-app/README.md

 ## TODO

 - [x] Make it deploy (vercel)
+      -- This is crazy easy.
+You literally just git push and it works!
 - [x] Scaffold basic ui with mock data
 - [x] Tidy up build process
 - [x] Actually set up a database
+      -- Setting up the database was crazy easy.
+Vercel is unbelievable!
+      -- We are living in the future
 - [x] Attach database to UI and build schema
 - [x] Add authentication (w/ clerk)
 - [ ] Add image upload